kalliste/projectnotes/programmingenvironment/index.md

 Your current programming language and development tools aren't as good as you think, and are very very far from what they could be.

-If you don't already have a deep appreciation for this, 10 or 15 hours of videos should help get you up to speed.
+If you don't already have a deep appreciation for this, 10 or 15 hours of videos should help get you caught up.

 Start with "Stop Writing Dead Programs" and maybe watch it again after the others.